rackspace/runway/docs/source/cfngin/configuration.rst

   (*default:* ``false``)

 **variables (Optional[Dict[str, str]])**
-  A dictionary of Variables_ to pass into the Blueprint_ when rendering the CloudFormation template.
+  A dictionary of Variables_ to pass into the :ref:`Blueprint` when rendering the CloudFormation template.
 Variables_ can be any valid YAML data structure.